HigherEdgeSoftware/XRJV1-electrumx/docs/ENVIRONMENT.rst

   for multiple addresses.
 Also note that the largest raw transaction you will be able to serve to a client is just under half of MAX_SEND, as each raw byte becomes 2 hexadecimal ASCII characters on the wire.
-Very few transactions on Bitcoin mainnet are over 500KB in size.
+Very few transactions on XRJV1 mainnet are over 500KB in size.

 * **MAX_SUBS**